carpentries-lab/deep-learning-intro/paper.md

 The use of deep learning has seen a sharp increase in popularity and applicability over the last decade.
 While deep learning can be a useful tool for researchers from a wide range of domains, taking the first steps in the world of deep learning can be somewhat intimidating.
-This introduction aims to cover the basics of deep learning in a practical and hands-on manner, so that upon completion, students will be able to train their first neural network and understand what next steps to take to improve the model.
+This introduction aims to cover the fundamentals of deep learning in a practical and hands-on manner.
+By the end of the course, students will be able to train their first neural network and understand the subsequent steps needed to improve the model.

 The lesson starts with explaining the basic concepts of neural networks, and then go through the different steps of a deep learning workflow.